-In world-system terms, the integration is generated by an array of complex processes.
-Increasing interactions promote complexity by means of diffusing innovations, interactions, and impacts of various kinds, as well as expansion of the most active regions or societies, and resistance to this expansion.
+In world-system terms, the integration is generated by an array of complex processes occurring within the forming or developing world-system.
+Sooner or later the increasing interactions promote complexity by means of diffusing innovations, interactions, and impacts of various kinds, as well as expanding the most active regions or societies, and resisting to this expansion.
 These interactions also influence the restructuring of the system due to the emergence of new dynamically developing competitive centers.
 Within this flow of interactions one can trace a manifestation of the law of uneven development of societies.
-Development has always been spatially uneven (Chase-Dunn and Hall 1997: xiii; see also Harvey 1996; Marx 1972; Ilyushechkin 1986, 1990, 1996).
+Development has always been spatially uneven (Chase-Dunn and Hall 1997: xiii; see also Harvey 1996; Marx 1963, 1972; Ilyushechkin 1986, 1990, 1996).
 In particular, this law is manifested in alternating periods of fast development of certain regions (which, therefore, surpass other regions), and of the distribution of achievements of the leading region far beyond its boundaries.
 Consequently, there occurs a levelling between different regions.
 The described cyclical uneven development leads to a powerful expansion of the world system or of its developed regions, as well as to increasing contact density and complexity levels, and to a general acceleration of its development.

 The fluctuation phases within uneven social development can be presented as alternations of divergences and convergences.
-A group of global historians (the 'California School') denoted the nineteenth-century breakaway between Western Europe and the Asian societies as a 'great divergence' (see Goldstone 1991, 2002, 2008a, 2008b; Pomeranz 2000, 2002; Wong 1997; Frank 1998; Marks 2002; Vries 2003, 2010).
-Following this approach we find it appropriate to call the epoch beginning between 1950 and the 1970s, and lasting until the present day, the 'great convergence', since during this period the periphery and semi-periphery have been catching up with the world-system core (Grinin and Korotayev 2014b, 2015).
+A group of global historians (the 'California School') denoted the nineteenth-century powerful breakaway between the West European and Asian societies as a 'great divergence' (see Goldstone 1991, 2002, 2008a, 2008b; Pomeranz 2000, 2002; Wong 1997; Frank 1998; Marks 2002; Vries 2003, 2010).
+Following this approach we find it appropriate to call the epoch beginning between 1950 and the 1970s, and lasting until the present day, the 'great convergence', since during this period the periphery and semi-periphery have been catching up with the world-system core (Grinin and Korotayev 2014b; 2015).
 In our co-authored monograph Great Divergence and Great Convergence: A Global Perspective (Grinin and Korotayev 2015) we analyzed the processes of divergence and convergence, having covered the period starting from the twelfth century CE.
 Moreover, this analysis has been made to a large extent within the world-system paradigm.
 We also analyzed additional mechanisms of both divergence and convergence, as well as transformation of the former into the latter.

-In this context we have come to the conclusion that alternations of these processes can be also discovered in other periods of World-System history starting from the ninth and eighth centuries BCE, that is at least from the moment of the formation of the World-System core in accordance with our chronology (Grinin and Korotayev 2016).
+In this context we have come to the conclusion that alternations of these processes can be also discovered in other periods of World-System history starting from the ninth and eighth centuries BCE, that is at least from the moment of the formation of the World-System core according to our chronology (Grinin and Korotayev 2016).

-Divergences and convergences have been accompanying the development throughout historical process.
-They appear at different levels and different scales.
+Divergences and convergences have been accompanying the development throughout historical process and appear at different levels and scales.
 Divergence and convergence are respectively a discrepancy or closing up of evolutionary patterns; meanwhile, the developmental level of societies evolving along divergent or convergent trajectories could remain different as well as become generally comparable.
 Divergence in some aspects can combine with convergence in other aspects if societies maintain a close contact.
-We described a similar type of development for Europe of the fifteenth to eighteenth centuries CE and called it a 'catching-up divergence' (Grinin and Korotayev 2015).
-A number of Asian states borrowed (converged with) European military technologies in the early Modern period.
+We described a similar type of development for Europe of the fifteenth to the eighteenth centuries CE and called it a 'catching-up divergence'.
+Thus, a number of Asian states borrowed (converged with) the European military technologies in the early Modern period.
 Convergence can also be alternated by divergence and vice versa.